 TEST SAMPLE 1/ SAMPLE FOR RESUBMITTED LOTS REQUIRE- MENTS TEST METHOD

-MAJOR:
+MAJOR: LO15

-Piring Pin Indent 2/ 32 32 3.4.2 4.7.2
+Firing Pin Indent 2/ 32 4 / 32 3.4.2 4.7.2

 Interchangeability 3.5 4.7.7

+Inplant

+Rifles 10 4 / 20

-Inplant Carbines Repair Parts 4 / 10 6 / 20 10
+Repair Parts 5 / 5 10

-Interplant Carbines 5 / 5
+Interplant 5

+Rifles 6 /

 Endurance

+Rifles 4 7 / 4 3.4.7 4.7.8

-Carbines Magazines 3 / 4 6 / 80 (30 Rnd) 4 80 (30 Rnd) 3.4.7 4.7.8
+Magazines 3 / 80 (30 Rnd) 80 (30 Rnd)

-1/ Failure of the sample, unless otherwise specified in the applicable test method, to meet the requirements shall cause rejection of the represented lot.

-^{2/} Failure of one carbine in the sample of thirty-two to meet the requirements shall cause a second sample to be tested from the same lot.
-The second sample shall consist of thirty-two carbines, exclusive of the first thirty-two, (cumulative, sixty-four carbines).
-Failure of two or more carbines in the first sample or the combined first and second sample shall be cause for rejection of the represented lot.

-^{3/} The 30 round magazines selected for the endurance test shall be visually and manually inspected by the contractor for workmanship and completeness of assembly and determined to be satisfactory prior to test.

-^{4/} The sample shall be selected from each inspection lot of repair parts.

-^{5/} When carbines are produced concurrently by more then one manufacturer, each manufacturer shall forward five carbines monthly (see 6.2) for the interplant interchangeability test.
-The contractor will be informed of any failure of the carbines to meet the prescribed requirements.

-^{6/} When five successive inspection lots meet the requirements, the inspection lot size shall be increased to 5000 carbines or a month's production, whichever is smaller, and the inspection sample selected.
-If rejection of the inspection sample occurs at any time, the inspection lot size of 1,000 carbines (or smaller) shall be reinstated and the above procedure repeated in returning to the 5000 carbine (or smaller) lot size.

-A.5.3.2 Component parts and concurrent repair parts testing.
-Raw material testing, part testing, and certification shall be in accordance with the criteria specified in the contract (see 6.2).
+Notes:

+- $\underline{1}$ / Failure of the sample, unless otherwise specified in the applicable test method, to meet the requirements shall cause rejection of the represented lot. - 2/ Failure of one rifle in the sample of thirty-two to meet the requirements shall cause a second sample to be tested from the same lot.
+The second sample shall consist of thirty-two rifles, exclusive of the first thirty-two, (cumulative, sixty-four rifles).
+Failure of two or more rifles in the first sample or the combined first and second sample shall be cause for rejection of the represented lot. - 3/ The 30 round magazines selected for the endurance test shall be visually and manually inspected by the contractor for workmanship and completeness of assembly and determined to be satisfactory prior to test. - 4/ When five successive inspection lots meet the requirements, the sample shall be selected from groups of five consecutive lots or a week's production, whichever is larger.
+If rejection of a group of five lots or a week's production occurs at any time, the inspection lot size of 1,000 shall be reinstated and the above procedure repeated in returning to the five lot (or larger) groups. - 5/ The sample shall be selected from each inspection lot of repair parts - 6/ When rifles are produced concurrently by more than one manufacturer, each manufacturer shall forward five rifles monthly (see 6.2) for the interplant interchangeability test.
+The contractor will be informed of any failure of the rifles to meet the prescribed requirements. - 7/ When five successive inspection lots meet the requirements, the sample shall be selected from groups of five consecutive lots or a week's production, whichever is greater.
+If rejection of a group of five -lots (or more) occurs due to an identifiable Class II or III malfunction cause, to an identifiable Class I malfunction cause which is prevalent in the lot, or failure of a retested lot, the inspection lot size of 1,000 shall be reinstated and the above procedure repeated in returning to the five lot (or larger) group.
+(For definition of Class I, II. and III see 6.6.5.) - 4.5.3.2 Component parts and concurrent repair parts testing.
+Raw material testing. part testing and certification shall be in accordance with the criteria specified in the contract (see 6.2).
 This will include chemical analysis and physical tests of materials, and tests of protective finish, heat treatment, and function of parts as applicable.
-The contractor shall accomplish these tests prior to assembly of component parts into the end item and acceptance as concurrent repair parts.

-4.5.3.3 Packaging testing.
+The contractor shall accomplish these tests prior to assembly of component parts into the end item and acceptance as concurrent repair parts. - 4.5.3.3 Packaging testing.

-4.5.3.3.1 Carbines.
+4.5.3.3.1 Rifles.